bcgov/sso-terraform/README.md

 1. [sso-terraform-dev](https://github.com/bcgov/sso-terraform-dev): stores the sandbox environment of this repository to mimic the workflows and behaviours.
 1. [sso-requests-actions](https://github.com/bcgov/sso-requests-actions): stores actions used by sso-terraform repos.

+## The actions

+There are currently 5 actions in this repo that modify the terraform state of the loginproxy deployments.
+When the actions are run against the `dev` branch changes are applied to the SANDBOX environments.
+When run against `main` the actions are run against the production environments.
+When run against any other branch the actions will fail without making changes.

+### Terraform Plan

+Before attempting to apply terraform changes, run the terraform plan action.
+It will give an idea of what changes will take place.

+`sso-terraform/.github/workflows/terraform-v2-plan.yml`

+### Terraform Apply

+This action will apply the configuration changes to `dev`, `test`, and `prod` environments in the `SANDBOX` or `PRODUCTION` environment.

+`sso-terraform/.github/workflows/terraform-v2-apply.yml`

+### Terraform Custom Realm Batch Job

+**removed**

+Formerly used by realm registry for state management
+### Terraform State Remove

+**removed**

+Formerly removed specific parts of the terraform state.

+### Request

+**removed**

+Formerly interacted with the CSS app's API to create requests

 ## Custom Realms in Gold cluster

 **(deprecated)**